itzmeanjan/decds/README.md

   -V, --version  Print version
 ```

 Have a look at following terminal recording of playing with `decds`.
+You can check out a bash script, showing similar commands @ [decds-hands-on-linux](./scripts/test_decds_on_linux.sh).

 ![decds-hands-on-experience](./assets/decds-hands-on-experience.gif)

+> [!TIP]
-Don't like GIF?
+> Don't like GIF?
 See it on https://youtu.be/vpxDwGcd55Q or locally play the [video](./assets/decds-hands-on-experience.mp4) from [assets](./assets) directory.

+After recording a terminal session with asciinema @ https://github.com/asciinema/asciinema, I use [./scripts/asciinema_pipeline.sh](./scripts/asciinema_pipeline.sh) to productionize it.